 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to other dry dog foods.

 When you consider the protein-boosting effect of the corn gluten meal and flaxseed, this looks like the profile of a kibble containing a moderate amount of meat.

-Hill’s Science Diet Adult Perfect Weight is a dry dog food using a moderate amount of named meat as its main source of animal protein, thus earning the brand 3.5 stars.
+Hill’s Science Diet Adult Perfect Weight is a grain-inclusive dry dog food using a moderate amount of named meat meal as its dominant source of animal protein, thus receiving 3.5 stars.

 Hill’s Science Diet Dog Food

 The following list (if present) includes all dog food recalls since 2009 directly related to Hill’s.
 If there are no recalls listed in this section, we have not yet reported any events.

 - Hill’s Prescription Diet and Science Diet Dog Food Recall Expands to Include 44 Varieties (3/20/2019)

 - Hill’s Prescription Diet and Science Diet Dog Food Recall (1/31/2019)